mandiant/capa/doc/usage.md

 `capa -t communication` runs rules with the namespace `communication`.

 ### only analyze selected functions
 Use the `--restrict-to-functions` option to extract capabilities from only a selected set of functions.
-For example, `capa sample.exe --restrict-to-functions 0x4019C0,0x401CD0` will only extract the capabilities in the functions found at addresses 0x401CD0 and 0x4019C0.
+This is useful for analyzing large functions and figuring out their capabilities and their address of occurance; for example: PEB access, RC4 encryption, etc.

+To use this, you can copy the virtual addresses from your favorite disassembler and pass them to capa as follows:
+`capa sample.exe --restrict-to-functions 0x4019C0,0x401CD0`.
+If you add the `-v` option then capa will extract the interesting parts of a function for you.

 ### only analyze selected processes
 Use the `--restrict-to-processes` option to extract capabilities from only a selected set of processes.
-For example, `capa report.log --restrict-to-processes 3888,3214,4299` will extract capabilities only from the processes 3888, 3214, and 4299.
+This is useful for filtering the noise generated from analyzing non-malicious malware processes that can be reported by some sandboxes, as well as reduce the execution time by not analyzing such processes in the first place.

+To use this, you can pick the PIDs of the processes you are interested in from the sandbox-generated process tree (or from the sandbox-reported malware PID) and pass that to capa as follows: `capa report.log --restrict-to-processes 3888,3214,4299`.
+If you add the `-v` option then capa will tell you which threads perform what actions (encrypt/decrypt data, initiate a connection, etc.).

 ### IDA Pro plugin: capa explorer
 Please check out the [capa explorer documentation](/capa/ida/plugin/README.md).